Your baby is 23 weeks old

 This week your baby’s energy is on the up as she plays with everything in sight.
 Noses, jewellery, hats and sunglasses beware!

 Your baby this week

 This week your baby may start to show interest in objects placed around her.
 She may even reach out to grasp them or twist her body to get at an object behind her.
 Once she has grasped her object she might try to pass it from one hand to the next.

-She can properly play with toys now, but don’t go crazy buying every toy on the market, she will be happy enough banging away with a wooden spoon and some pots and pans.
+Your 23 week old baby can properly play with toys now, but don’t go crazy buying every toy on the market, she will be happy enough banging away with a wooden spoon and some pots and pans.
 Babies like to make as much noise as possible and the simple act of banging on a drum or shaking a rattle or bells means they learn about cause and effect; if I shake this with my hands, I can make a noise happen.
 Give her lots of objects that make a noise, even if it is some keys inside an empty ice-cream box with the lid on.
-(Great homemade marrakas) For ideas on toys and games, look at our 5 Top products section or Gurgle Mums Love
+(Great homemade marrakas)

-If her debut with solids is going well, don’t forget her bowel movements will change once food arrives.
+If your 23 week old baby's debut with solids is going well, don’t forget her bowel movements will change once food arrives.
 Expect your baby’s stools to resemble adult stools from this moment onwards, which means they will start to smell pretty awful.
 At least they will be a bit more contained than milk stools which on the up side means slightly less chance of having to use that spare set of clothes you always carry round in your change bag!

 You this week